Answer all the questions

 Topic: Colonial Powers in West Africa

-⭐ All the colonial powers involved in the scramble for West Africa, including Britain, France, Portugal, and Germany, were from Western Europe.
-These nations competed for control over African territories during the late 19th and early 20th centuries.
+All the colonial powers involved in the scramble for West Africa, including Britain, France, Portugal, and Germany, were from Western Europe.
+These countries fought for control of African territories during the late 19th and early 20th centuries.

 Explanation: